Gnaeus Domitius Corbulo: In Germania Inferior

 After Caligula's assassination, Corbulo's career came to a halt until, in AD 47, the new Emperor Claudius made him commander of the armies in Germania Inferior, with a base camp in Colonia (Cologne).

 The new assignment was a difficult one and Corbulo had to deal with major rebellions by the Germanic Cherusci and Chauci tribes.
 During his stay in Germania, the general ordered the construction of a canal between the rivers Rhine and Meuse.
 Parts of this engineering work, known as Fossa Corbulonis or Corbulo's Canal, have been found at archaeological digs.
-It ran largely parallel to the modern-day Vliet Vliet canal, which connects the modern towns of Leiden (ancient Matilo) and Voorburg (Forum Hadriani).
+It ran largely parallel to the modern-day Vliet canal, which connects the modern towns of Leiden (ancient Matilo) and Voorburg (Forum Hadriani).
 Upon reaching lower Germania, Corbulo employed both the army and naval squadrons of the fleet patrolling the Rhine and the North Sea, eventually expelling the Chauci away from the Roman Provinces and instituting a rigorous training program in order to ensure maximum effectiveness of his legions.
 He supposedly executed two legionaries after they were found to have laid aside their swords when labouring in the construction of fortifications on a marching camp.
-Corbulo is said to have said, "You defeat the enemy with a pickaxe."
+Corbulo is purported to have said, "You defeat the enemy with a pickaxe."